ankishb/ml-toolbox/tutorials/ml-short-notes.md

 ## regularization:
-- `shrinking of coefficient`
+- `Shrinking of coefficient`
-- avoid overfitting
+- Avoid overfitting
-- better generalization
+- Better generalization

-### Types of regularization
+### Types of Regularization
 1. `L_p Norm`:
-    - p < 1, it shrink from diamond to shape, which stretches towards axes, it has sparsity nature, but also non-convex, so non preferable generally.
-    - p = 1 ==> diamond, this is least value of p, with convexity properties, Also have sparse nature.
+    - `p = 1` => diamond.
+It is the least value of p with convexity properties.
+It is sparse in nature.
+    - p < 1, it shrink from diamond and stretches along the axes.
+It is alos sparse in nature.
+It leads to `non-convex` function which is very difficult to optimize, thus highly avoided in usuage.
-    - p = 2 ==> euclidean loss, helps in generalize better, by reducing weights so much that boundriess becomes smooth
+    - `p = 2` => euclidean loss.
+With the reduce in weight's values, boundriess becomes smooth which leads to better generalization.
-    - **Why small weights are prefered, because by changing the input x by epsilon, its prediction should not change, which is possible with smalle weights only.**
-    - p > 2, it move from circle to square as p = INF
+    - `p > 2`, its geometrical configuration changes from circle to square as approached to `p = INF`
-    - p = INF, also called max norm.
+    - `p = INF`, also known as `max-norm`
 2. `L0`:
     - point shape
     - NP hard
     - Count of non-negative feature value.
 3. `L1`:
     - **lasso Regression**
-    - Diamond shape(if the linear predictor or line of solution meet the corner point, it creats sparsity in solution)
+    - As the linear predictor or line of solution meet the corner point, it adds sparsity.
-    - sparse feaure
     - deal with multicolinearity problem
 4. `L2`:
+    - **Ridge** regression
-    - `higher lambda, more shrinkage(approx 0)`
+    - `higher lambda, more shrinkage (approx 0)`
-    - `importance`: we don't want our model to be unstable with the addition of any noise.
+    - `Importance`: we don't want our model to be unstable with the addition of any noise.
 Note that, if there is noise in input feature, the coefficient for that feature will change the direction of hyperplane.
-    - **Ridge** regression
-    - circular shape
     - small weights **if there is any noise in feature, then having small weights generally doesn't effect too much**
-5. `Dropout` Reg (in deep learning)
+5. `Dropout` Reg (used in deep learning)
-- for unsupervised learning:
-    - `sum_i w_i*(x_i - x_j)^2`
-- As p decrease in **L_p**, the shape of l_p shrink from edge(imagine dianmond and shrink its edges.) and tends to have sharp corners.
+6. For unsupervised learning: The general expression is `sum_i w_i*(x_i - x_j)^2`.
+Hence can be regularize the same way. (some solid ref?)

 > Note: Least square method is scale invariant as y = beta0 + x1*beta1 + x2*beta2.
 So LS method can learn appropriate coeff betas with the scaled features, but with regularization, it can creates some problem, it `increase the panality for those features`.
 Better method to standarize the data before using it in ridge regression.